Nylon String Bedside Lamp

 Manufacturer: Philips, Eindhoven, The Netherlands and Turnhout, Belgium.

-Other versions: Many lights were produced with the same base and a different lamp shade.
+Other versions: This nylon string bedside lamp exists in all probability in several colours.
+Many lights were produced with the same base but with a different lampshade.

 Koninklijke Philips N.V.